 Domino’s new brand refresh with Shaboozey

 When you see Domino’s new look this fall, it’s more than just a logo update.
-After 13 years, the pizza powerhouse is moving forward with a brand refresh that leans into craveability, visibility, and personality.
-The changes go well beyond a new sign.
-This feels like a full-scale reinvention designed to remind people what makes Domino’s so irresistible.
+After 13 years, the pizza powerhouse is introducing a brand refresh that leans into craveability, visibility, and personality.
+The change reaches far beyond a new sign or color scheme.
+This is a full-scale reinvention designed to remind people why Domino’s remains one of the most recognizable brands in the world.

 What’s Changing

-Domino’s rolled out its first brand refresh in more than a decade under its “Hungry for MORE” strategy.
-The new logo is sharper, the colors are more saturated, and the overall palette feels brighter and more appetizing.
-Packaging and store signage now feature bolder typography through a custom typeface called “Domino’s Sans.”
-The rounded letterforms subtly echo pizza shapes, giving the brand a friendlier, more inviting look.
+Domino’s has launched its first brand refresh in more than a decade as part of its “Hungry for MORE” strategy.
+The logo is sharper, the colors are richer, and the entire design feels brighter and more appetizing.
+The new look includes bolder typography through a custom typeface called “Domino’s Sans,” which features rounded letterforms that subtly echo pizza shapes.
+This gives the brand a more welcoming and modern feel.

-Beyond the logo and jingle, the refresh reaches every touchpoint.
-The app, website, pizza boxes, employee uniforms, and store interiors now carry the new look.
-Even select menu items are getting upgraded packaging with metallic gold and matte black finishes that feel indulgent and premium.
+Beyond the logo and jingle, the refresh extends to every customer touchpoint.
+The website, app, pizza boxes, employee uniforms, and store interiors have all been redesigned with this new look.
+Select menu items now arrive in elevated packaging that features black and metallic gold finishes, creating a more premium experience while keeping the brand approachable.

 Why It Matters